Self-Employment Income Support Scheme – Extension

 Self-Employment Income Support Scheme – The original scheme

-The scheme should be thought of as 2 separate grants available to the self-employed.
+The original scheme should be thought of as 2 separate grants available to the self-employed.

 The 1st grant covers the period March to May 2020 and this is worth 80% of your average monthly trading profits up to a cap of £7,500.

-The deadline for claiming the 1st grant has now passed.
-A claim for the 1st grant can no longer be made.
+The deadline for claiming the 1st grant has now passed and as such, claim for the 1st grant can no longer be made.

 The 2nd grant can be claimed if your business is adversely affected on or after 14 July.

-Applications for the 2nd grant/SEISS extension will open on 17 August and end on 19 October 2020.
+Applications for the 2nd grant can be made between now and 19 October 2020.

 The eligibility criteria remain the same for both grants.
 However, HMRCs guidance shows that what they consider ‘adversely affected’ differs for each grant.

 New parents and military reservists may find that they can apply for the 2nd grant even though they didn’t qualify for the 1st grant.